dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 In spite of this compile-time type-safety of generics, at runtime this generic information is lost.
 This is known as *type erasure*.
-Roughly, and simplified significantly, type erasure *removes generics*, generating a *class file without generics* (not entirely, the formal type parameters themselves are known), by:
+Roughly, and simplified significantly, type erasure *removes generics*, generating a *class file without generics* (except for the formal type parameters themselves), by:
 * replacing references to type parameters by type `Object` (in reality it can be another type)
 * replacing generic types (in declarations and when used) by the corresponding *raw types*
 * inserting *cast operations* where needed due to this erasure process